Want to get a beautiful home makeover of your own?Let’s talk

 9. THE BEST WAY TO PLAN THE STAIRS’ DESIGN

 Like the rest of your home’s interiors, you want your staircase to be stylish and well-designed.
 There are no fixed rules for how your stairs should look or blend in with with rest of the home.
 From being the focal point of a room to serving as a space for hanging unique art installations, the stairwell in your home has a wide range of design possibilities that can be high on style.
 As a starting point, think about how you’d like the entire room to look and then fit some of these elements onto the stairs.
 With the right materials, you can even make it the defining point of the living room!

 10. A LIGHT INSTALLATION CAN ADD GLAMOUR TO A STAIRWELL

 A staircase running through several floors also has an open passage within it.
 This is usually discarded as an empty space.
 You can enhance or brighten up your staircase design—especially if it passes through your living room—with a unique light fixture or installation.
-In this living room interior design the geometric facets of the chandelier has been highlighted in the stairs’ design with singular fluted bulbs hanging at different lengths.
+In this elegant living room interior design the geometric facets of the chandelier has been highlighted in the stairs’ design with singular fluted bulbs hanging at different lengths.
 Not only does this illuminate the stairwell, but also adds to the overall décor of an otherwise overlooked space.

 Did you know we also offer interior design services?Schedule a call with our design experts